Hong Kong Book Fair: 2012

 "Reading the World, We Read therefore We Know" was the theme for this year's book fair which started from 18 to 24 July at the Hong Kong Convention and Exhibition Centre.
 17 renowned writers from the Chinese mainland, Hong Kong, Malaysia, Taiwan and the United States attended the Renowned Writers Seminar Series.

 2013

-The 24th Hong Kong Book Fair started from 17–23 July this year under the theme of “Reading the World – Reading for a Better World.”
+The 24th Hong Kong Book Fair started from 17 to 23 July this year under the theme of “Reading the World – Reading for a Better World.”
 The fair featured a number of zones, including its largest English Avenue to date, Teens’ World and e-Books and e-Learning Resources.
 There, the Sino United Publishing was launching SuperBookcity.com, allowing readers to search and purchase millions of printed books and e-books.
 E-book vending machines were also being showcased for the first time.